-In order to be considered at a meeting, the organization must be based in the Northern Colorado area.
+In order to be considered at a meeting, the organization must be based in or do work primarily in the Northern Colorado area.
 The organization must be a non-profit entity recognized as a 501(c)(3) and must have been previously established (no start-ups).
 No national or international charities, programs or organizations will be considered as our purpose is to keep our contributions within the local Northern Colorado community.

 What is a 501(c)(3)?

 A 501(c)(3) is defined as “exemptions that apply to corporations, and any community chest, fund or foundation, organized and operated exclusively for religious, charitable, scientific, testing for public safety, literary, educational purposes, to foster national or international amateur sports competition, promote the arts, or for the prevention of cruelty to children or animals.”
 However, for the purposes of NOCO100.org, all groups up for consideration must be local, based in Northern Colorado.

 Yes, your contribution is tax deductible if made payable to a 501(c)(3) organization.
 Checks are written directly to the local organization NOT to NOCO100.org.
 Please contact your tax adviser or visit the IRS Website for further information about charitable donations.

 Where does operation funding of NOCO100.org come from?

 Funding for the operation of NOCO100.org comes from our Founding Members and our Quarterly Sponsors.
 Things like websites and invitation cards have been provided to NOCO100.org by our Founding Members for free or at a substantial discount, and food and other items to operate the group are generously provided by our Quarterly Sponsors.
 These contributions are OUTSIDE of the quarterly donations and are NOT considered deductible as a charitable donation.